My Thoughts on Travel Insurance

 Before I started travelling 100,000 miles a year and booking high-cost trips for clients, I was probably like many travellers today: Travel insurance seems like an annoying extra cost you get presented with at the last minute and that doesn’t really seem worth it.
 But over the past year I’ve learned the value of travel insurance –both through my personal experiences and through my clients’ experiences.
 The key to travel insurance, I’ve found, is to build it into your trip costs ahead of time so that you do not make decisions based on financial cost but rather on the peace of mind and your specific needs.
 Now as a travel agent I always present travel insurance options to my clients!

 Disclaimer: I am not a licensed insurance provider, so all opinions expressed are my own.
 It’s your responsibility to read the Description of Coverage for any travel insurance you wish to purchase – not all insurances cover the same things!
 It’s also your responsibility to find out when pre-exisitng medical conditions are excluded or what definitions the insurance uses for “terrorist incidents,” “cancellation due to illness,” “trip delay,” etc.

-Just this year alone, here are my experiences both with clients and with my own personal travel:
+Here are my true experiences both with clients and with my own personal travel: